-- In the event of a sexual assault or rape of anyone on campus, call 9-1-1. - If the victim has sustained wounds that need immediate medical attention (e.g. wounds from weapon assault, broken bones), render the assistance that you are able to render. - Call Campus Safety (503) 250-1730. - Contact the Campus Nurse at ext.
-1001 or a P.A. - Find someone of the same gender to assist you in calming the victim. - Call the Director of Student Life at ext.
-1008 or the Dean of ADP at ext.
+- In the event of a sexual assault or rape of anyone on campus, call 9-1-1. - If the victim has sustained wounds that need immediate medical attention (e.g. wounds from weapon assault, broken bones), render the assistance that you are able to render. - Call Campus Safety (503) 250-1730. - Find someone of the same gender to assist you in calming the victim. - Call Residence Life at ext.
+1098 or the Dean of ADP at ext.
 1320, depending upon campus/program of study. - Call the Campus Counseling Center at ext.
 1119. - The decision as to when to contact the victim's family (if the victim is an oncampus student) will be determined by the victim, attending medical staff, and the Assistant Dean of Student Affairs or the Dean of the Adult Degree Program, depending upon campus/program of study. - Activate CIRT by contacting a primary team member. - Comfort the victim but be cautious of making overt physical contact with the victim.
 In all likelihood, the victim will be traumatized and not feel safe if someone tries to hold or touch her/him. - Attempt to give the victim a sense of safety and security.
 S/he may be overwhelmed with a sense of dread thinking the assailant will return. - If the encounter has the suggestion of sexual harassment and occurs on College property or during a college activity on or off campus, report the incident to: - Bev Fitts, Director of Human Resources, ext.
-1031 - Cole Dawson, VP for Academic Affairs and Dean of the Faculty, ext.
-1221 - Jared Valentine, Director of Student Life ext.
-1008 or Chris Turner, Dean of ADP, ext.
+1031 - Reginald Nichols, VP for Academic Affairs and Dean of the Faculty, ext.
+1221 - Jared Valentine, Compliance Officer, ext.
+1008 or Lori Jass, Dean of ADP, ext.
 1320, depending upon campus b.
 Physical assault c.
 Vehicular, residential or office break-in and/or theft